ehtick/openshot-qt/doc/animation.rst

-   1   Blue Property       When the play-head is on an interpolated value, the property appears blue 2   Value Slider        Click and drag your mouse to adjust the value (this automatically creates a key frame if needed) 3   Play-head           Position the play-head over a clip where you need a key frame 4   Key frame Markers   Small icons are displayed on the bottom of the clip for each active keyframe (`circle=Bézier, diamond=linear, square=constant`).
-These icons are filtered based on the property window.
-For example, if you filter only ``scale_x``, you will only see the icons for ``scale_x`` keyframes.
-Click a keyframe icon to select that frame and show its values in the property editor.
-Drag the icon left or right to move the keyframe (the preview updates while dragging), letting you easily refine the timing of your animation.
+   1   Blue Property       When the play-head is on an interpolated value, the property appears blue 2   Value Slider        Click and drag your mouse to adjust the value (this automatically creates a key frame if needed) 3   Play-head           Position the play-head over a clip where you need a key frame 4   Key frame Markers   Colorful icons line the bottom of the clip for every keyframe (`circle=Bézier`, `diamond=linear`, `square=constant`).
+Each icon matches the color of its clip, effect, or transition.
+The selected item's keyframe icons are shown brighter.
+Filtering the property list also filters these icons.
+Click any icon to jump the play-head, load its properties, and select its clip, effect, or transition.
+Drag an icon left or right to move the keyframe and fine‑tune your animation timing.
    ==  ==================  ============

 Key Frames